phoebe-q/newsroom-project/timelog.md

 ### 17 Jan 2022

 - _1 hour_  Worked on implementing Bootstrap: continued to struggle with implementing path binder, will speak to Richard about it and out next meeting tomorrow
+- _2 hours_ Tried to implement youtube search, blocked by waiting on API permissions to update on google developer
+- _1 hour_ Began creating ArticleActor to handle transfer of data between views in project